 Maryland has categorized its EBP coherent improvement strategies for Part B in two ways (1) strategies that directly impact system practices around implementation of evidence-based practices, i.e., TAP-IT data-informed decision making and implementation science, and (2) strategies that impact classroom/school practices, i.e., MTSS, UDL, Culturally Responsive Teaching, Specially Designed Instruction, mathematics interventions and supports, and family engagement.
-The SSIP Part B technical assistance focus by the Division's Implementation Teams (D-IT) will be on the improvement strategies that impact system practices around the implementation of EBP at the school and classroom level.
-The Division's TA strategy used with the six SSIP LSS Implementation Teams (LSS-IT) is Systems Coaching, that is, the Division will provide coaching support to each LSS Implementation Team to build capacity to develop an implementation infrastructure for selection, implementation, sustaining and scaling-up EB classroom/school mathematics practices.
-In addition, the Division's Systems Coach will broker the training and resources needed for locally selected EBP from the SSIP Expert Team.
-A protocol for engagement by the State Systems Coaches with the LSS Systems Coaches will enable the process of State to LSS engagement to be consistent and replicable allowing the MSDE to identify effective practices to be used when scaling up the work of the SSIP.
-Maryland's Systems Coaches understand that it is the EBP in mathematics that will change outcomes in mathematics for students with disabilities.
-As such, these coaches will have the expectation that SSIP schools will develop a coherent Tier I instructional delivery system that incorporates UDL, Culturally Responsive Teaching (CRT), and Positive Behavior Interventions and Supports (PBIS) thereby providing access to the mathematics curriculum for students with disabilities.
+The SSIP Part B technical assistance focus by the Division's Implementation Teams (D-IT) will be on the improvement strategies that impact vistem practices around the implementation of EBP at the school and classroom level.
+The Division's TA strategy used with the six SSIP LSS Implementation Teams (LSS-IT) is Systems Coaching, that is, the Division will provide coaching support to each LSS Implementation Teams (LSS-IT) is Systems Coaching, that is, the Division will provide coaching support to each LSS Implementation Teams (LSS-IT) is Systems Coaches with the LSS Systems Coaches will enable the process of State to LSS engagement to be consistent and replicable allowing the MSDE to identify effective practices to be used when scaling up the work of the SSIP.
+Maryland's Systems Coaches will have the EBP in mathematics instructure for selection, the scale will have the expectation that SSIP schools will develop a coherent Tier I instructional delivery system that incorporates UDL, Culturally Responsive Teaching, UCRT), and Positive Behavior Interventions and Supports (PBIS) thereby providing access to the mathematics urifuluin for students with disabilities.
 Simultaneously, through MTSS, the needs of struggling students with disabilities will be identified and addressed by using specially designed mathematics instruction aligned to individual needs.

 Systems coaching will enable Maryland to focus on a systemic approach to SSIP implementation by engaging all levels of the education system - State, Local School System, School, and Classroom - in a coherent process (See Figure 2).
 Furthermore, by building the capacity of the Division and Local School System Implementation Team liaisons to become Systems Coaches, the State will be able to support local school systems not only with the implementation of instructional/behavioral EBP with fidelity but also help them to scale-up and sustain them.
 Maryland believes if selected members of the Division and Local School System Implementation Team are competent Systems Coaches, the jurisdiction will have the capacity to effectively implement a program, practice, or approach to enhance student outcomes (Metz: SPDG National Conference, 2015).
 As an active member of the NCIS Mathematics Collaborative, Maryland will have access to nationally identified mathematics practice guides, tools, and resources that will be brokered to LSS-ITs to inform their practice with School-ITs to achieve the SiMR.
 Maryland has discovered, and consultants have confirmed, that evidence-based practices in mathematics are not abundantly available at this time.
 They have also identified that there isn't the extensive research about learning difficulties in mathematics in comparison to research on difficulties in learning to read.
-Hence, research on ways to support mathematics learners who struggle is less so (Tapper, J. Solving for Why: Understanding, Assessing, and Teaching Students Who Struggle with Mathematics, Grades K-8: 2012).
+Hence, research on ways to support mathematics learners who struggle is less so (Tapper, J. Solving for Why: Understanding, Assessing, and Teaching Students Who Struggle with Mathematics, Grades K-& 2012).
 Consequently, Maryland has focused on implementing a structure (MTSS) that creates instructional supports for students to learn mathematics and UDL, CRT and Specially Designed Instruction all of which improve access to the curriculum.